amazon-archives/aws-ai-tracking-bot/README.md

 The first action calls masterBuild.js.
 This nodejs based script performs the following:

-* builds the lex-web-ui and stores this in an S3 bucket
+* builds the aws-lex-web-ui and stores this in an S3 bucket
 * builds the dashboard-app and stores this in a separate S3 bucket.
-The dashboard-app integrates the lex-web-ui as an IFrame.
+The dashboard-app integrates the aws-lex-web-ui as an IFrame.
 * builds the LexAppBuilder which creates a stack based on the supplied model.
 This stack includes setting up DynamoDB tables and setting up the Lex Bot using custom resources implemented to build Lex runtime components.